Shelley

 How to Pronounce Shelley

 Our model has identified 2 different pronunciations for the name Shelley.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 91.5% confident that Shelley is pronounced as SHEH-lee.
-The next most likely pronunciation is SHEH-lay, at 8.5% confidence.
+Our model is 91.5% confident that Shelley is pronounced as SHEH-lee, which has 2 syllables.
+The next most likely pronunciation is SHEH-lay, at 8.5% confidence, with 2 syllables.

 2